Manaus: Neighborhoods

 The first neighborhood (bairro) established in Manaus was Educandos.
-From there, other areas of the city began to be occupied, with the arrival of migrants from other regions of Brazil.
+From there, other areas of the city began to be occupied since the arrival of migrants from other regions of Brazil.

-Manaus has the largest neighborhood of Latin America, the neighborhood of Cidade Nova, which has 264,449 inhabitants, but it is estimated that the population exceeds 300,000 inhabitants.
-Cidade Nova is larger than all the cities inside the Amazonas state.
+Manaus has the largest neighborhood in Latin America, the neighborhood of Cidade Nova, which has 264,449 inhabitants, but it is estimated that the population exceeds 300,000 inhabitants.
+Cidade Nova is larger than all the cities inside the rest of Amazonas state.
 With the permanence and the strengthening of Free Economic Zone of Manaus, the city began to receive investments and constant migration of people from many parts of the state and northern Brazil.

 The wealthiest neighborhood in Manaus is Adrianópolis, located in the Central-South Area of the city.
 Downtown Manaus is located in the Southern area of the city, next to Rio Negro River.
 After years of development, the historical center has been neglected by the authorities and it has become an area mostly for commerce and poor housing.
 There is a plan to restore the city centre to its former glory by removing beggars and irregular sellers from sidewalks and by doing that provide more safety for tourists and locals who are trying to walk in the historical areas of the city.
 All these plans were prompted by the 2014 World Cup.

 Economy

 Manaus is the sixth-largest economy in Brazil.
 According to IBGE in 2014, its GDP was R$67,5 billion.
 The per capita income for the city was R$33,446.
 Although the main industry of Manaus through much of the 20th century was rubber, its importance has declined.
-Given its location, fish, wild fruits like Açaí and Cupuaçu, and Brazil nuts initiate up important trades, as do petroleum refining, soap manufacturing, and chemical industries.
+Given its location, fish, wild fruits like Açaí and Cupuaçu, and Brazil nuts initiate important trades, as do petroleum refining, soap manufacturing, and chemical industries.
 Over the last decades, a system of federal investments and tax incentives has turned the surrounding region into a major industrial center (the Free Economic Zone of Manaus).

 The mobile phone companies LG, Nokia, Samsung, Siemens, Sagem, Gradiente, and BenQ-Siemens operate mobile phone manufacturing plants in Manaus.
 Plastic lens manufacturer Essilor also has a plant here.
 The Brazilian sport utility vehicle manufacturer Amazon Veiculos is headquartered in Manaus.
 Two airlines, MAP Linhas Aéreas and Manaus Aerotáxi, have headquarters on the grounds of Eduardo Gomes International Airport in Manaus.